 Biosecurity -IDWA

-Biosecurity - Illawarra District Weeds Authority
+The Illawarra District Weeds Authority

-The Regional Weeds Committee is tasked with implementing the Regional Strategic Weed Management Plan.
-Details of this Plan may be found on the Local Land Services website.
+The IDWA represents our councils on the South East Regional Weeds Committee that is tasked with implementing the Regional Strategic Weed Management Plan.

 As the Local Control Authority for weeds under the NSW Biosecurity Act 2015 the IDWA has the following functions over the land in which it operates:

--the preventions, elimination, minimisation and management of the biosecurity risk posed or likely to be posed by weeds
+- the prevention, elimination, minimisation and management of the biosecurity risk posed or likely to be posed by weeds

--to develop, implement, coordinate and review weed control programs
+- to develop, implement, coordinate and review weed control programs

 - to inspect land in conjunction with its weed control functions

--to keep records about the exercise of the local control authority’s functions under this Act
+- to keep records about the exercise of the local control authority’s functions under this Act

--to report to the Secretary about the exercise of the local control authority’s functions under this Act.
+- to report to the Secretary about the exercise of the local control authority’s functions under this Act.

 A copy of the Biosecurity Act 2015 is also available.